Best to Eat

 Buttercup Winter Squash is dark green with light-green stripes and a distinctive round 'button' on the bottom.
 It's bright orange, somewhat dry flesh is very mild, nutty in flavor and much sweeter than other types of winter squash.
 Store whole buttercup squash for up to 3 months.
 Buttercup squash is best steamed or baked, and it works well in curry dishes.
 Also, because it is dry it's perfect for ravioli.
 Its skin is inedible and can be difficult to peel, so bake it first to soften it before scooping out the flesh to use in recipes

-We grow the Bonbon variety which is about 4lb.
+We grow the Bonbon and Burgess variety which is about 4lb.

 Butternut